jtcond13/SAS-Programming-Notes/SAS_notes2.md

 In this example, the final if statement makes sure that the value is ouput only when the group is finished processing.

 The same operation is done when there are multiple `BY` variables.
 SAS creates `First.` and `Last.` variables for each variable.
 When the last observation of the primary variable is resached, SAS sets the `Last.` variable to 1 for the primary and all subsequent by variables.
+Note that when you're working with multiple by-group variables, a value of one for either `First.` or `Last.` in the primary variable forces a value of one in the respective `First.` or `Last.` variable in the secondary variable since it's the first or last occurence of that variable within the primary group.

 ###Reading Raw Data###